-- 1. The Commission staff will supply the auditor with sample by hospital of medical records abstracts from the Commission's data base.
-The sample listing will include the following information for each patient: - Patient Medical Records Number - Third Party Payer (i.e., Medicare Fee for Service, Medicare ManagedCare, Medicaid, Blue Cross and Other)
+- 1. The Commission staff will supply the auditor with samples by hospital of medical records abstracts from the Commission's database.
+The sample listing will include the following information for each patient: - Patient Medical Record Number

-- Zip Code - Operating Room and Same Day Surgery Charges - Clinic and Emergency Department Charges - Medical Surgical Supplies Charges - Drugs Charges - Other Charges - 2.
-For each patient, the auditor will verify back to the hospital's billing records foritems: - That the major third-party payor classification on the Commission's listing agrees with the hospital's billing records.
+- Third Party Payer (i.e., Medicare Fee for Service, Medicare Managed Care, Medicaid, Blue Cross and Other) - Zip Code - Operating Room and Same Day Surgery Charges - Clinic and Emergency Department Charges - Medical Surgical Supplies Charges - Drugs Charges - Other Charges - 2.
+For each patient, the auditor will verify back to the hospital's billing records for items: - That the major third-party payor classification on the Commission's listing agrees with the hospital's billing records.
 If errors in payor classification exceed 5% of cases, list the number of errors by category, i.e., self-pay should be Medicaid, etc. - That the zip code on the Commission's listing agrees with the Hospital's billing records.
 List all zip code errors showing incorrect zip code and correct zip code. - That the total patient charges, for regulated services, agree with the hospital's billing records. - That the total Operating Room and Same Day Surgery charges agree with the hospital's billing records. - That the total Clinic and Emergency Department Charges agree with the hospital's billing records. - That the total Medical Surgical Supplies charges agree with the hospital's billing records. - That the total Drugs charges agree with the hospital's billing records. - Identify and report the charges in the "Other Charges" category.

-(Differences in dollar amounts in bullets 3 through 8 above, which areless than 1% should not be counted as errors.)
+(Differences in dollar amounts in bullets 3 through 8 above, which are less than 1% should not be counted as errors.)

-3. In its report the auditor will describe the results of this work and the data complied will be summarized in the following manner:
+3. In its report the auditor will describe the results of this work and the data compiled will be summarized in the following manner:

-a.
-Hospital Name Total Charges per HSCRC Computer Listing Verified Final Charges Difference Over (Under) Percentage Variances Case Mix Variances Variances b.
+Total Charges per Verified Difference a.
+Hospital HSCRC Computer Final Over Percentage Name Listing Charges (Under) Variances Case Mix Variances Variances b.
 Hospital Sample in Charge Error in Payor Error Name Size Reported Rate Sources Rate Case Mix Number of Number of c.
 Hospital Sample Var. in O/R Error Var. in Error Name Size and SDS Charges Rate M/SS Charges s Rate Case Mix Number of Number of d.
 Hospital Sample Var. in CL Error Var. in Error Name Size and ER Charges Rate CDS Charges Rate